skip to main content

 Donate Appreciated Assets

-Use a Donor Advised Fund
+Use A Donor Advised Fund

 Make Qualified Charitable Distributions from Traditional IRA Accounts